metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 I honestly wonder whether it's easier stopping an offense that can rush the ball well or running against a defense that struggles to neutralize the ground game.

 Dear lord...Haskins is just awful.

+Aaron Jones is something special when he accelerates into the second level.
+And it's quite impressive to see Green Bay just lining up in power run formations and pound the ball for big yardage.